Gonorrhoea is a bacterial infection that can affect fertility if left untreated.

 - You should always complete any course of prescribed antibiotics.

-- You will be invited for a test of the cure after 6 weeks have passed.
+- You will be invited for a follow-up test 6 weeks after treatment to ensure it has worked.